br3ndonland/dotfiles/README.md

   - You will be prompted with several options.
 I set a password on my key to keep it secure.
 Storing the private key on the keybase.io servers is a contentious option, because it hypothetically [could put the key at risk](https://github.com/keybase/keybase-issues/issues/160).
 However, I agree with [this comment](https://github.com/keybase/keybase-issues/issues/160#issuecomment-518472677): if you don't trust Keybase, don't use Keybase.
 From what I understand, if you select `Push an encrypted copy of your new secret key to the Keybase.io server?
 [Y/n] Y` during `keybase pgp gen`, it will have the same ultimate effect as `keybase pgp push-private`.
 Here are the important options for key management:

     ```sh
-    # Generate a PGP key
-    # When the key is generated, Keybase will automatically export it to GPG.
+    # Generate a PGP key (Keybase will automatically export it to GPG)
     keybase pgp gen
     # Sync PGP key with Keybase using Keybase servers
     keybase pgp push-private 16digit_PGPkeyid